-All permanent Corporation employees are covered by the Civil Service Retirement System (CSRS) or the Federal Employees Retirement System (FERS).
-The Corporation had no employees who were covered by CSRS in 2019.
-The Corporation's contribution to the CSRS plan during 2018 was 7 percent of base pay.
-For those employees covered by FERS, the Corporation's contribution was 13.7 percent of base pay for the first nine months of 2019 and 16.0 percent for the last three months of 2019.
-The Corporation's contribution to the FERS plan during 2018 was 13.7 percent of base pay.
-In addition, for FERS-covered employees, the Corporation automatically contributes 1 percent of base pay to the employee's Thrift Savings Plan account, matches the first 3 percent contributed by the employee.
-In 2015, the Corporation began a 401K plan for both CSRS and FERS employees.
-The Corporation automatically contributes 1 percent of base pay to the employee.
-Retirement plan expenses amounted to \$434 thousand in 2019 and \$393 thousand in 2018.
+All permanent Corporation employees are covered by the Federal Employees Retirement System (FERS).
+The Corporation's contribution was 16.0 percent of base pay for the first nine months of 2020 and 17.3 percent for the last three months of 2020.
+The Corporation's contribution to the FERS plan during 2019 was 13.7 percent of base pay for the first nine months of 2019 and 16.0 percent for the last three months of 2019.
+In addition, the Corporation automatically contributes 1 percent of base pay to the employee's Thrift Savings Plan account, matches the first 3 percent contributed by the employee, and matches one-half of the next 2 percent contributed by the employee.
+In 2015, the Corporation began a 401K plan for employees.
+The Corporation automatically contributes 1 percent of base pay to the employee's 401K account and matches the first 2 percent contributed by the employee.
+Retirement plan expenses amounted to \$489 thousand in 2020 and \$434 thousand in 2019.